Saturday, January 23, 2010

 I'm done with race reports for the most part.
 I'm thinking I'll just include a brief mention of them when I do some life updates.
 I do, however, think it might be helpful to share some past race reports for those who are interested in reading about a race they're signed up for or thinking about signing up for.
 Here's a report from the 2010 Securian Half Marathon.
 It turned out the 2010 race was actually warmer than the half marathon Laura and I ran in Florida this January.

 The weather wasn't near as bad as I thought it would be.
 In fact, for the first half of the race it was really nice.
 It rained a little but the weather was above freezing so it was feeling pretty OK.
 Maybe I should get a refund since it was "frozen" at all.

 I didn't really have a time goal for this thing at all--it's really early in my training cycle, I didn't really do any specific training for a half marathon, and I didn't taper at all.
 I figured I could probably run about a 1:30, but with all that I planned for somewhere under 1:35.

-It was an out and back race that went south out of downtown St. Paul and west along the Mississippi.
+The race was an out and back that went south out of downtown St. Paul and west along the Mississippi.
 The run to the turnaround point was pretty nice.
 I was cruising along at about 7 minute miles feeling pretty fresh.
 The road was nice and wide which was nice in that it kept people (including myself) from getting boxed in.

 After the turnaround I could really feel the headwind.
 I was still keeping about the same pace but it was getting a lot tougher.
 I slowed down a little bit going up an incline and that pace was about where I stayed.